OWASP/owasp-mastg/demos/android/MASVS-CRYPTO/MASTG-DEMO-0012/MASTG-DEMO-0012.md

 ### Observation

-The rule has identified some instances in the code file where an non-random source is used.
-The specified line numbers can be located in the original code for further investigation and remediation.
+The rule has identified some instances in the code file where cryptographic keys are being generated.
+The specified line numbers can be located in the reverse-engineered code for further investigation and remediation.

 {{ output.txt }}

 ### Evaluation

-Review each of the reported instances.
+The test fails because the key size of the RSA key is set to `1024` bits, and the size of the AES key is set to `128`, which is considered weak in both cases.